 When setting exdata, the pointer specified with a particular index is saved, and returned on a subsequent "get" call.
 If the application is going to release the data, it must make sure to set a NULL value at the index, to avoid likely double-free crashes.

 The function CRYPTO_free_ex_data is used to free all exdata attached to a structure.
 The appropriate type-specific routine must be used.
-The class_index identifies the structure type, the obj is be the pointer to the actual structure, and r is a pointer to the structure's exdata field.
+The class_index identifies the structure type, the obj is a pointer to the actual structure, and r is a pointer to the structure's exdata field.

 This section describes how the callback functions are used.
 Applications that are defining their own exdata using CYPRTO_EX_INDEX_APP must call them as described here.

 When a structure is initially allocated (such as RSA_new()) then the new_func() is called for every defined index.
 There is no requirement that the entire parent, or containing, structure has been set up.
 The new_func() is typically used only to allocate memory to store the exdata, and perhaps an "initialized" flag within that memory.
-The exdata value should be set by calling CRYPTO_set_ex_data().
+The exdata value may be allocated later on with CRYPTO_alloc_ex_data(), or may be set by calling CRYPTO_set_ex_data().

 When a structure is free'd (such as SSL_CTX_free()) then the free_func() is called for every defined index.
 Again, the state of the parent structure is not guaranteed.
 The free_func() may be called with a NULL pointer.